 2011 BPM Comments: Many Model Law provisions were enacted with the Committee's subsequent support, following further documentation and justification, in AB 1777 [Assembly B&P, Statutes of 2003, Chapter 586] and AB 932 [Koretz, Statutes of 2004, Chapter 88].
-Inter-professional association discussions are underway that may lead to further amendments.

-17 ISSUE #4.
+ISSUE #4.
 (RENEWAL FEE?)
 Should the fee increase of \$100 be extended?

-18 Recommendation #4: The fee increase should be continued for two years to ensure that the Board's fund 19 remains solvent.
+Recommendation #4: The fee increase should be continued for two years to ensure that the Board's fund remains solvent .

-22 increase, from \$800 to \$900, effective January 1, 2000.
-23 Although the temporary fee increase is scheduled to sunset on 24 December 31, 2003, demands on the Board's operating fund 25 suggest continuation of the fee increase in order for the Board 26 to maintain its current licensing and enforcement activities.
-27 The additional revenue that will be generated as a result will enable the Board's fund condition to stabilize.
+2002 Committee Comments: . . .
+The Board instituted a fee increase, from \$800 to \$900, effective January 1, 2000.
+Although the temporary fee increase is scheduled to sunset on December 31, 2003, demands on the Board's operating fund suggest continuation of the fee increase in order for the Board to maintain its current licensing and enforcement activities.
+The additional revenue that will be generated as a result will enable the Board's fund condition to stabilize.